AdobeDocs/campaign-standard-learn.en/help/acs/privacy/execute-privacy-requests.md

 ---
-title: How to execute Privacy requests in Adobe Campaign Standard (ACS)
+title: How to execute privacy requests in Adobe Campaign Standard (ACS)
 description: In Adobe Campaign privacy requests are executed by workflows.
 This video describes which workflows access and delete requests and what happens when they are executed.
 feature: GDPR, CCPA
-topic: Privacy
+topic:
 kt: 1525
 doc-type: feature video
 activity: use
 team: TM
 ---

-# How to execute Privacy requests
+# How to execute privacy requests

 In Adobe Campaign privacy requests are executed by workflows.
 This video describes which workflows access and delete requests and what happens when they are executed.